JDDoesDev/presentations/OSMI.md

 <!--s-->

-## WHAT WAS LIFE LIKE BEFORE I SOUGHT TREATMENT?

-Note:
-- Mention crippling fear of everyday things
-- constantly in fear of losing my job because of reduced output due to depression
-- spent a lot of time trying to figure out what was wrong with me
-- having issues feeling like a good parent because I wasn't always "there"
+## How has treatment affected me?

+The valleys aren't as deep<!-- .element: class="fragment" -->

+I'm not ashamed of who I am<!-- .element: class="fragment" -->

+My anxiety has gone down, but still rears its ugly head occasionally<!-- .element: class="fragment" -->

+Note: Since getting on medication and seeing a therapist, I've become more comfortable in social situations, although still introverted, and I don't have nearly as many anxiety attacks or times when I am unreasonably afraid of doing something that other people find normal

 <!--s-->

 # WHAT IS MENTAL ILLNESS?

-Note: So I've been going on for a while about hot mental illness has affected me, but what is mental illness?
+Note: So I've been going on for a while about how mental illness has affected me, but what is mental illness?

 <!--s-->